-To exploit the full potential of the Jefferson Lab (JLab) 12 GeV energy upgrade, a large acceptance high luminosity device, SoLID (Solenoidal Large Intensity Detector), was proposed for a rich and vibrant set of experiments.
+To exploit the full potential of the Jefferson Lab (JLab) 12 GeV energy upgrade, a large acceptance high luminosity device, SoLID (Solenoidal Large Intensity Detector), was proposed for a rich and vibrant science program.
 Five SoLID experiments, one PVDIS, three SIDS and one J/ψ production, were approved with high ratings in 2010-2012 by the JLab Program Advisory Committee.
-After years of work by the collaboration, a preliminary conceptual design report (pCDR) was submitted to the JLab Director in 2014.
+After years of work by the collaboration, a robust, low risk and flexible design concept, capable of accomplishing this broad and varied physics program, was determined.
+A preliminary conceptual design report (pCDR) for SoLID was submitted to the JLab Director in 2014.

 A JLab Director's Review for SoLID was held in February 2015.
-The review committee felt that SoLID was in a good state to move forward, but also identified a number of areas where additional work would be needed.
+The review committee concluded that SoLID was in a good state to move forward, but also identified a number of areas where additional work would be needed.
 Thirty-six recommendations were made in total (see Appendix A), with some aiming at longer term efforts required by any project of similar magnitude, and others more specifically relevant for the nearer term.
-After discussions with the Physics Division and JLab management, the collaboration aimed at the first step to address recommendations that are necessary to proceed with a Science Review as required for the DOE Critical Decision CD-0, while continuing to also address the longer term recommendations to the extent possible with available resources.
-The collaboration has completed the first step and the progress is reported in this updated pCDR.
+After discussions with the Physics Division and JLab management, the collaboration aspired to first address recommendations that are necessary to proceed with a Science Review as required for the DOE Critical Decision CD-0, while concurrently continuing to address the longer term recommendations to the extent possible with available resources.
+The collaboration completed this effort which culminated in a revised version of this pCDR document.
+The revised document was submitted, along with a change summary, to the review committee, who accepted it in October 2017, stating that the collaboration did "...an excellent job in addressing those recommendations in their updated Pre-CDR." and "...the Committee believes that the SoLID Experiment is ready for its DOE Critical Decision Zero (CD0) Review."
+To follow up regarding possibilities for the latter, a meeting was held in July 2018 at the DOE to discuss the SoLID plans and progress.
+All parties present at that meeting agreed that a cost update would be beneficial, thus this pCDR document was updated once more accordingly.

-This chapter summarizes the preparatory work to reach the milestone of the DOE Science Review.
-It includes the experiment specific recommendations related to the three core measurements (SIDIS, PVDIS and J/ψ production), as well as ones related to the general performance of the instrumentation to reach the scientific goals.
+This chapter summarizes the preparatory work performed to reach the milestone of the DOE Science Review.
+It includes specific recommendations related to the three core measurements (SIDIS, PVDIS and J/ψ production), as well as ones related to the general performance of the instrumentation to reach the scientific goals.
 For PVDIS, the viability of the calibration procedure to determine Q^2 was studied including realistic misalignments of the detectors.
 The design of the baffles was re-examined including the choice of materials.
-For SIDIS, careful studies were performed to show the impact of SoLID compared to world data and other programs, including comparisons to projected data from JLab CLAS12 and SBS programs.
-Examples of physics reach, such as measurements of the transversity distribution and tensor charge, were simulated and are presented.
-For J/ψ , bin migration effects and trigger rates were simulated.
+For SIDIS, careful studies were performed to show the impact of SoLID compared to world data and other programs, including comparisons to projected data expected from the JLab CLAS12 and SBS programs.
+Examples of physics reach, such as measurements of the transversity distribution and tensor charge, were simulated and are presented in this document.
+For the J/ψ production, bin migration effects and trigger rates were simulated.
 Additional science topics that can be facilitated by SoLID, such as Generalized Parton Distributions and kaon identification in SIDIS, recommended in the review, were also considered and presented here.